meowosaurus/aa-simplewiki/README.md

 ### Alliance Auth Production

 #### Non-Docker Version
 1.)
-Install `pip install commonmark`
+Install the pip package via `pip install git+https://github.com/meowosaurus/aa-simplewiki`

 2.)
-Install the pip package via `pip install git+https://github.com/meowosaurus/aa-simplewiki`
+Add `simplewiki` to your `INSTALLED_APPS` in your projects `local.py`

 3.)
-Add `simplewiki` to your `INSTALLED_APPS` in your projects `local.py`

-4.)
 Make migrations and migrate, then restart your server

 #### Docker Version
 1.)
 Please make sure you followed the custom docker-image tutorial [here](https://gitlab.com/allianceauth/allianceauth/-/tree/master/docker#using-a-custom-docker-image):

 2.)
-Edit your `conf/requirements` and add the following lines `git+https://github.com/meowosaurus/aa-simplewiki` and `commonmark` Important: Please make sure you add both!
+Edit your `conf/requirements` and add the following lines `git+https://github.com/meowosaurus/aa-simplewiki`

 3.)
 Add `simplewiki` to your `INSTALLED_APPS` in your projects `local.py`